Master of Science in Molecular Biology

 Getting to the bottom of things is something he has always loved doing.
 That is why Artan Ademi was drawn to basic research and to the Biozentrum in Basel.
 In Basel, he is already well connected, thanks to his flat mates, the team spirit in his research group and his Unisport activities.
 More

-Research at the Biozentrum embraces a wide range of topics, however one main focus shared by all the research groups is a strong interest to understand the molecular organization of living organisms.
-The major areas of research are concerned with the structure and function of macromolecules, the wiring of regulatory circuits, and the general principles underlying complex biological systems and their dynamic interactions.
+Research at the Biozentrum embraces a wide range of topics, with the one overarching goal shared by all research groups to understand the molecular organization of living organisms.
+The major areas of research are concerned for example with the structure and function of macromolecules, the wiring of regulatory circuits, or the general principles underlying complex biological systems and their dynamic interactions.
 More.

-You will also benefit from these close cooperations in the courses offered, as the Graduate Teaching Program is jointly organized by various local partners.
+Master students also strongly benefit from these close collaborations, as the Graduate Teaching Program is jointly organized by various local partners.

-The Master of Science in Molecular Biology opens up diverse career perspectives to successful candidates.
+The Master of Science in Molecular Biology opens up diverse career perspectives.
 These include a research career at a university or in industry, work in the lab or at a school, in a patent attorney firm or in consulting, biocomputing or science journalism.
 With your knowledge of life processes, many doors open for you in medicine, biotechnology, the pharmaceutical and food industries, at universities or in state organizations.

-Depending on the professional position, it may be recommended to complete a PhD degree or to acquire other additional qualifications.
-For a career in research, a PhD is required.
+Depending on the intended professional position, it may additionally be recommended to complete a PhD degree or to acquire other qualifications.
+For a career in research, a PhD is typically required.
 If you have any questions about your career entry or further education, you can contact the Student Advice Center Basel or the Career Service Center of the University of Basel.

-For any questions concerning your studies, please contact the Student Office Biology.
+For any questions concerning your studies, please contact the Student Office Biology (see below).